These are the sources from which the current curriculum is drawn:

 Filipino Martial Arts

-The training drills of FMA are works of genius; developing coordination, reflexes, knowledge of angles of attack, and many other important attributes in an incredibly short amount of time.
-Training includes many categories of hand-held weapons and extensive empty hand training, including some of the most efficient trapping and grappling range techniques used anywhere.
+The training drills of FMA are works of genius; developing coordination, reflexes, knowledge of angles of attack, and many other important attributes in a surprisingly short time.
+Training includes many categories of hand-held weapons and empty hand vs. weapons training, including some of the most efficient closed range tactics used anywhere.

 Combat Submission Wrestling/Vale Tudo